Are you as big a dog lover as we are? Are you willing to welcome a dog to your family soon enough?

 FAQs

-Contrary to popular belief, you cannot make a French Bulldog hypoallergenic by breeding it properly.
+Contrary to popular belief, you cannot make a dog develop this trait by breeding it properly.
 The genetic mutation does not alter even after breeding.